Nejdek: Demographics

+Transport

+Nejdek is located on the Karlovy Vary–Johanngeorgenstadt railway line.
+The municipal territory is served by six train stations and stops.

 Sights

 The Romanesque-Gothic tower is the most important monument in Nejdek.
 It is a remnant of a castle, which was built around 1250 to protect a trade route.
 It was inhabited until 1790.
 Today the tower serves as a bell tower and contains a rare Renaissance bell.

 The Church of Saint Martin was first mentioned in 1354.
 The small Gothic church was rebuilt and extended several times, it current appearance with Rococo equipment is from 1755–1756.

 Nejdek Château was built approximately in 1650–1653.
 It was originally a two-storey castle, it was destroyed by fire in 1857 and completely rebuilt in the pseudo-Baroque style with pseudo-Renaissance and pseudo-Gothic elements.

 Nejdek Stations of the Cross was built in 1851–1858 and leads to the top of the hill Křížový vrch.

 Pajndl is an observation tower located on Tisovský vrch.
 It is a 24 m-high stone tower that dates from 1897.
 It is a cultural monument.